What is the current yearly net for this route?

 The ATM machines included are of various types and all are ADA compliant and up to code with all other industry regulations.

 What type of vehicle do I need?

 A vehicle does not come with this business.
 However any type of vehicle will do.
 Most use their personal vehicles to service the ATM route.
-When considering a vehicle lease or purchase, Routes For Sale recommends Bush Trucks.
+When considering an additional truck purchase, Routes For Sale recommends MAG Trucks.

 What is the Gross vs the Net income?